DeanSabbah/Typescript-Test-Library/README.md

 # Test Library for JavaScript

-This is a simple test suite for JavaScript based on Scheme's test engine/racket tests.
+This is a simple test suite for JavaScript inspired by Scheme's test engine/racket tests.